oleggromov/feisty/README.md

 # Feisty

+💣 WIP currently - handle with care 💥

 Feisty is a simple, zero-configuration website build tool based on the filesystem structure and React components and intended to enable small to medium website creation.